Waadtss/ArReverseDictionary/README.md

 The value associated to "id" key tracks the language and unique identifier for this example.

 The value associated to the "gloss" key is a definition, as you would find in a classical dictionary.
-It is to be used as the source in the Reverse Dictionary task.
+It is to be used as the source in the RD task.

 The value associated to "enId" key tracks the mapped identifier in the English dictionary.

 All other keys ("sgns", "electra") correspond to embeddings, and the associated values are arrays of floats representing the components.
-They all can serve as targets for the Reverse Dictionary task.
+They all can serve as targets for the RD task.
  + "sgns" corresponds to skip-gram embeddings (word2vec)
  + "electra" corresponds to Transformer-based contextualized embeddings.